dgruninger97/Project/docs/notebook.md

 Here, we will need to consider the workflow of when an error occurs which causes a failure within the system.
 We will need to trace how the REST API is able to catch that error, using the modules that will be created within the REST API data source layer, and how it will then call down to the databases so that they will be able to properly log the information needed.
-Therefore clients will be able to see this information later and get a better understanding of what failure occured and which mainenance measure was taken in response.
+Therefore clients will be able to see this information later and get a better understanding of what failure occurred and which maitenance measure was taken in response.

 External Research: N/A